ManoharaG11/Binance-Futures-Testnet-Trading-Bot-CLI-/README.md

 Contributions, improvements, and suggestions are welcome.

-Feel free to fork the repository, create a feature branch, and submit a pull request.
+If you would like to improve this project:

+1. Fork the repository.
+2. Create a feature branch.
+3. Commit your changes.
+4. Submit a Pull Request.

 ---

 # 📜 License

-This project is released under the **MIT License**.
+This project is licensed under the **Apache License 2.0**.

+See the **LICENSE** file for complete license information.

 ---